First Aid

 • Trained workplace first aider locations and proximity in the workplace;

-• Availability and accessibility of emergency medical services;
+• Accessibility of emergency medical services;

 • Work patterns, shift work and other organizational considerations (including unplanned leave of workplace first aiders);